 We earn a commission for products purchased through some links in this article.

-The 12 Best Massage Guns of 2026, Tested by Men's Health
+The Best Massage Guns for Warm-Ups and Recovery in 2026, Tested by Fitness Editors

 Best Massage Guns

-Harnessing what's known as percussive therapy, massage guns 'provide targeted deep tissue massage through rapid and repetitive pulsating movements,' says Carlos Cobiella, Consultant Orthopaedic Surgeon at The Shoulder Practice.
+Massage guns 'provide targeted deep tissue massage through rapid and repetitive pulsating movements', says Carlos Cobiella, Consultant Orthopaedic Surgeon at The Shoulder Practice.
 'These movements penetrate deep into the muscles to aid and accelerate muscle recovery by reducing muscle soreness and stiffness.'

 What to Consider

-To suss out the power of your massage gun, check the amplitude and, if listed, the stall force.
-These two specs together indicate how deep a massage a device can offer.
+To pinpoint the power of your massage gun, check the amplitude and, if listed, the stall force.
+These two specs together indicate the depth of the massage your device can offer.

 Still on the fence?
 Read our explainers on how to use a massage gun and why massage guns work.